puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 On the node serving the console role, unpack the PE 3.0.1 tarball and run the `puppet-enterprise-installer` script.
 The installer will detect the version from which you are upgrading and answer as many installer questions as possible based on your existing deployment.

+> **Note:** When upgrading a node running the console role, the upgrader will dump the current MySQL databases to disk and import them into the new PostgreSQL databases.
+This may require additional system resources:
+>
-**Note:** When upgrading a node running the console role, the upgrader requires access to a directory it can use as a temporary staging area to hold the data it exports from MySQL as it migrates to PostgreSQL.
-This directory should have enough space to accomodate roughly twice the size of the current databases.
-Pruning the MySQL data before starting the upgrade will make things go faster.
-Note that your old database and the temporary export file will NOT be deleted after the upgrade completes.
+> * The upgrader requires a temporary staging directory for the exported data.
+This directory should have enough available space to hold roughly **twice the size** of the current databases.
+> * [Pruning the MySQL data](./maintain_console-db.html#cleaning-old-reports) before starting the upgrade will make things go faster.
+We recommend deleting all but two weeks to a month worth of reports.
+> * If you are running the console on a VM, you may also wish to temporarily increase the amount of RAM available.
+>
+> Note that your old database and the temporary export file will NOT be deleted after the upgrade completes.
+After you are sure the upgrade was successful, you will need to delete these files yourself to reclaim disk space.

 When the installer asks `??
-What is a staging directory for use by the export utility?` enter an absolute path to your selected directory.
+What is a staging directory for use by the export utility?`, enter an absolute path to a directory with enough available disk space, as described above.

-You will also need to tell the installer the hostname and port number for the PuppetDB node you created in the previous step.
-And, you will  have to provide database credentials, specifically the database names, user names, and passwords for the `console`, `console_auth`, and `pe-puppetdb` databases.
+You will also need to provide the following information:

+* The hostname and port number for the PuppetDB node you created in the previous step.
+* Database credentials; specifically, the database names, user names, and passwords for the `console`, `console_auth`, and `pe-puppetdb` databases.
 These can be found in `/etc/puppetlabs/installer/database_info.install` on the PuppetDB node.

 ### Upgrade Agents and Complete the Upgrade